cassgvp/github-for-collaborative-documentation/docs/tut/2-4-git-basics.md

 ### 0. Ask git to tell you what has changed

 I love `git status`.
 Sometimes I know exactly what I've changed, and sometimes I'll have been jumping all over the place changing multiple files.
-Before I upload any changes, I'll usually run the `git status` command to remind me of what files I've been working on, so I can write a sensible commit message (see below)
+Before I upload any changes, I'll usually run the `git status` command to remind me of what files I've been working on, so I can write a sensible commit message (see below).

 ### 1. Add